alphagov/paas-team-manual/docs/guides/upgrading_CF,_bosh_and_stemcells.md

 * Confirm that [rotating credentials](../team/rotating_credentials.md) still
   works and doesn't cause additional downtime during deployments.

+## Notify the tenants

+After the upgrade we should notify the tenants by sending an email with these details:

+ - From: Government PaaS Support <gov-uk-paas-support@digital.cabinet-office.gov.uk>
+ - To: "GOV.UK PaaS Announce" <gov-uk-paas-announce@digital.cabinet-office.gov.uk>
+ - Subject: GOV.UK PaaS - Cloud Foundry changes - 17th March 2017

+The body should contain:

+ - Changes and bugfixes to highlight and new features enabled.
+ - Downtime or service impact if any
+ - Summary of buildpack changes.
+In order to retrieve the buildpack notes, you can use the script [`paas-cf/scripts/generate_buildpack_release_notes.sh`]

 ## Problems encountered previously

 ### DNS name resolution.